Photos by Karl Zemlin of Zemlin Photo

 Sing with Us

 No audition necessary; all are welcome to sing this beautiful music that includes chants and rounds with a few part songs.
 If you need printed music, contact us ASAP (there will be a small fee).
-Solstice Choir rehearsals are Mondays, starting Nov 14, 6:30-8:30 pm, 1818 W. 57th Street (park in side lot; entrance in the back).
-Singers must commit to attending a majority of rehearsals and must be present for the mandatory dress rehearsal (Sunday, December 18, 6:00 – 9:00 pm) and on both performance nights (December 19th and 20th).

 Other Skills

+Volunteers must be present for the mandatory dress rehearsal (at UUI on Monday, 12/15, 5:30 pm) and on both performance nights (December 18th and 19th).
 It is a cool thing to attend the ritual, but people have told us it’s even more fun to help make it happen.

 Indianapolis Winter Solstice Celebration Sponsors